tinuva/SDRPlusPlusBrown/docs/index.md

 Even if you're not transmitting on your android phone, but still use SDR++ here, sliders on the right will adapt to the screen height not to cause overflow / scrollbar.
 They are wider for finger and re-arranged.
-The Volume slider is smaller, the frequency selection is shrunk to sub-GHz range to make more space for the SNR indicator (and chart).
+The Volume slider was made smaller, the frequency selection was shrunk to sub-GHz range to make more space for the SNR indicator
+(and chart).
 This is the default option on Android.

 ![](small-screen.jpg)